 Overnight: Karumba. (ensuite)

-Day two sees us travel across the outback, past Mount Surprise and into Georgetown for morning tea.
+After breakfast we travel across the outback and onto Georgetown.
 After an optional stop to view the mineral museum, we continue west to Croydon and enjoy lunch at Lake Belmore, Croydon’s water supply.
 Our next destination is Normanton on the Norman River.
 Normanton is home to crocodile statue Krys – Krys was the largest crocodile ever shot in Australia at 8.63m.
 We take an afternoon drive out to Karumba on the Gulf of Carpentaria, famous for its fishing and industry ports for cattle and zinc mining.
 We finish the day at Karumba and watch the beautiful sunset.

 - Day 3: KARUMBA TO ADEL’S GROVE (BLD)